mcorino/wxRuby3/README.md

 ### wxWidgets License Summary (from wxWidgets)

-In summary, the licence is LGPL plus a clause allowing unrestricted distribution of application binaries.
+In summary, the license is LGPL plus a clause allowing unrestricted distribution of application binaries.
 To answer a FAQ, you don't have to distribute any source if you wish to write commercial applications using wxWidgets.